WMG: Epic Rap Battles of History

 - The Galactic Empire vs The Third Reich.

-- I thought there was some serious quality slippage going on, especially in Hitler's rhymes; Vader kind of overcame it by calling in Boba Fett and adding Rule of Cool, but his lyrics themselves were also definitely weaker.
-I think it was partially the creators being out of ideas, and partially Stylistic Suck to show they were sick of the pairing.
+- There was some serious quality slippage going on, especially in Hitler's rhymes; Vader kind of overcame it by calling in Boba Fett and adding Rule of Cool, but his lyrics themselves were also definitely weaker.
+This is partially because the creators are out of ideas, and partially Stylistic Suck to show they were sick of the pairing.